rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 }
 ```

+# Logging

+By default, libcudf logs important information into file named `cudf_log.txt` in the current directory.
+TBC...

 # Data Types

 Columns may contain data of a number of types (see `enum class type_id` in `include/cudf/types.hpp`)